 So, what do you do if your adrenals aren’t functioning as they should, causing your nervous system to go so haywire that you suffer from daily, chronic fatigue?

 This is precisely the crossroads many patients find themselves at before they come to Sponaugle Wellness.
 They know something is wrong, but no matter how many doctors they visit, there seems to be no solution.
 Some patients may be prescribed an antibiotic to fight some infection, and others might be prescribed a stimulant, but that only tricks the body into thinking it has more energy than it does.
-Either way, patients still find themselves worn out and even more sickly months later.
+Patients still find themselves worn out and even sicker months later.

-At Sponaugle Wellness, Dr. Rick Sponaugle uses his expert knowledge of brain science and ground-breaking discoveries in the medical field, to reach a more precise diagnosis through quality forensic medicine.
-He does so by performing analysis and studying the correlation of approximately 400 numerical biomarkers.
+At Sponaugle Wellness, Dr. Rick Sponaugle uses his expert knowledge of brain science and ground-breaking discoveries in the medical field to reach a more precise diagnosis through quality forensic medicine.
+He analyzes and studies the correlation of approximately 400 numerical biomarkers.
 This extensive evaluation enables Dr. Sponaugle to diagnose the underlying cause of his patients’ illnesses.

 As Dr. Sponaugle famously discovered, toxin-induced suppression of killer cells and antibodies prevents many patients from killing tick-borne and mosquito-borne infections such as Lyme disease, Bartonella, Babesia, and Protomyxoa Rheumatica.
-Subsequently, the lipophilic biotoxins produced by these bacterial and parasitic infections further increases the toxic load in patients who are already suffering from environmental toxins.
+Subsequently, the lipophilic biotoxins produced by these bacterial and parasitic infections further increase the toxic load in patients already suffering from environmental toxins.

 By utilizing specialized intravenous neurological protocols to detoxify the brain of Lyme disease treatment patients, Sponaugle Wellness can dramatically increase the brain activity of their patients.
-Then, by reversing the toxin-induced reduction of brain activity in chronically ill patients, the patient’s slow and ineffective immune system triggers.
+Then, reversing the toxin-induced reduction of brain activity in chronically ill patients triggers the patient’s slow and ineffective immune system.
 It then begins to effectively kill the Lyme spirochetes that the immune system struggled with for so many years, causing the patient’s intense fatigue symptoms.

-At the end of the day, fatigue can be debilitating when your body is completely drained from ineffectively fighting off diseases and infections, which are a result of conditions such as chronic Lyme disease, mold toxicity, and industrial toxicity.
-While many doctors fail to fix the underlying issues effectively, Dr. Sponaugle looks at the whole picture to create a comprehensive treatment protocol, built on a patient-by-patient basis.
-Sponaugle Wellness can use their expertise in this unique area of medicine to help patients finally regain the energy that’s been so evasive for years.
-It is one of Dr. Sponaugle’s many missions, to make it so that tasks like putting on your makeup or having a meal with your family, won’t take a whole day’s energy anymore.
+At the end of the day, fatigue can be debilitating when your body is completely drained from ineffectively fighting off diseases and infections resulting from conditions such as chronic Lyme disease, mold toxicity, and industrial toxicity.
+While many doctors fail to fix the underlying issues effectively, Dr. Sponaugle looks at the whole picture to create a comprehensive treatment protocol built on a patient-by-patient basis.
+Sponaugle Wellness can use its expertise in this unique area of medicine to help patients regain the energy that’s been so elusive for years.
+It is one of Dr. Sponaugle’s many missions to make it so that tasks like putting on your makeup or having a meal with your family won’t take a whole day’s energy anymore.